Ménière’s Disease Physiotherapy

 How is Ménière’s disease diagnosed?

-Diagnosis is usually based on your symptom history, hearing changes, and exclusion of other causes of dizziness.
-Hearing tests and clinical examination are commonly used.
-Diagnostic criteria often include at least two spontaneous vertigo episodes, each lasting 20 minutes to 12 hours, plus fluctuating hearing-related symptoms that are not better explained by another vestibular disorder.
+Diagnosis is usually based on your symptom history, hearing changes, examination findings, and exclusion of other causes.
+Hearing tests are commonly used.
+Clinical criteria often include at least two spontaneous vertigo episodes, each lasting 20 minutes to 12 hours, plus fluctuating hearing-related symptoms that are not better explained by another vestibular disorder.

 Treatment usually combines medical management and rehabilitation.
-Depending on your presentation, your doctor may discuss dietary strategies, medicines for vertigo or nausea, hearing support, or ENT review.
-The National Institute on Deafness and Other Communication Disorders also notes that vestibular rehabilitation and physical therapy may help when ongoing balance problems continue between attacks.
+Your doctor or ENT may discuss dietary strategies, medicines for vertigo or nausea, hearing support, or further procedures in more persistent cases.
+The National Institute on Deafness and Other Communication Disorders notes that vestibular rehabilitation or physical therapy may be recommended when chronic balance problems continue.

 Can physiotherapy help Ménière’s disease?